Downloading a Text File

 Once you have the file you need, you can make a start.
 Let's see how to insert this text file into a Word document.

-Word 2010 and 2013 users need to click the File tab, then the New item:
+Word 2010 to 2016 users need to click the File tab, then the New item:

-From the dialogue box that appears, choose Blank Document.
-Then click the Create button in the bottom right.
+From the screen that appears, choose Blank Document.
+Then click the Create button in the bottom right, if you're using Word 2010.

 In this next part of this tutorial, you'll learn how to set up your page margins.